roman-milk/roman-milk.github.io/leonora.md

  Working it hard she brought all the experience learnt over the last six months into practise.

  On her knees she waited for him to recover from an orgasm that she had so expertly brought him to.
 When she had his attention she opened her mouth to show his seed had not been summarily dismissed.
 He nodded for her to swallow, which she did and enjoyed the feeling it sliding down her throat.
-Report_Story #2